IgorBrat/ImageGeneration/README.md

 discriminator (**G** and **D** later in the document).
 While D is responsible to distinguish real from fake (generated) images, G is trying to fool D and produce as real looking images as possible.
 That way, G and D are continiously training and, unlike traditional computer vision models, can never stop learning.
-That happens because both models are learning from each other: if D is becoming more correct in guessing real and fake images, G is becoming a greater ' artist' to fool D and generate more realistic samples.
+That happens because both models are learning from each other: if D is becoming more correct in guessing real and fake images, G is becoming a greater 'artist' to fool D and generate more realistic samples.
 However, there can be a problem of one model becoming more superior that the other, thus stops actually learning, and the worse one can't catch up with the better.
 So training models in equal conditions is advised.
 More complex solutions are not described or used in the project.